lawnguyen/postgres-db-anonymizer/README.md

 Configure the database to be transformed.

-> WARNING: DO NOT USE THIS ON YOUR LIVE PRODUCTION DATABASE, Make a copy of the production database first and then run this script on the copy
+> WARNING: DO NOT USE THIS ON YOUR LIVE PRODUCTION DATABASE, these changes are permanent and can't be undone.
+Make a copy of the production database first and then run this script on the copy.

 ### `transformations`